stargate-bukkit/Stargate-Bukkit/README.md

 You can create as many gate formats as you want, the gate layouts are stored in `plugins/Stargate/gates/`.
 The .gate file must be laid out a specific way, the first lines will be config information, and after a blank line you will lay out the gate format.
-Here is the default nether.gate file:
+Here is the default nethergate.gate file:

 ```
 portal-open=NETHER_PORTAL